Backflow Testing Procedures

 Why is Backflow Testing Necessary?

-Backflow is when contaminated water gets mixed with potable water, or water that’s safe to drink.
+Backflow occurs when contaminated water mixes with potable water, or water safe to drink.
 That can become extremely dangerous for obvious reasons, so it’s vitally important to prevent that problem by having a backflow testing procedure done every year.

 Even though backflow testing is very important for your home or business and the health of each person who could be exposed to contaminated water, you may not realize if there is a problem.
 If backflow starts happening, it will not necessarily cause a large, noticeable leak.
 Your water won’t start coming out of the sink looking brown or yellow.
-While the taste and quality of your water may change, it might not be noticeable for a long time.
-You won’t know it is happening until a plumber who is specifically trained completes a backflow test.
+While the taste and quality of your water might change, you might not notice it for a long time.
+A specifically trained plumber must complete a backflow test to detect it.

-Furthermore, since plumbing systems in cities and towns are connected, contaminated water can potentially spread to surrounding homes and businesses.
+Furthermore, since plumbing systems in cities and towns interconnect, contaminated water can potentially spread to nearby homes and businesses.
 Therefore, an annual test of the backflow in every home and business in Illinois is required by law.
-The Lake County, IL water use ordinance states that backflow testing is required by law in order to protect the public water supply from contamination or pollutants.
+The Lake County, IL water use ordinance states that the law requires backflow testing to protect the public water supply from contamination or pollutants.

 Where Can Backflow Occur?

-Backflow is only possible when there is cross-connection, which is a connection between clean water supply and contaminated or polluted water.
+Backflow can only happen with a cross-connection, a link between a clean water supply and contaminated or polluted water.
 If you are not sure what this would look like, you might be surprised to realize that there is probably a perfect example of cross-connection right in your backyard.

 After you finish using your garden hose, you might turn the water off and wrap the hose up again immediately.
 That would prevent your hose from coming in contact with any dangerous substance.

-However, many people do not consider this.
-People will often let their hoses run while sitting in the grass, pool, or anything else, and then leave the hose sitting out.
-This is how garden hoses can easily come in contact with harsh, toxic chemicals used to kill insects, fertilize lawns, kill weeds, and more.
+However, many people overlook this.
+They often let their hoses run while resting in the grass, pool, or elsewhere, and then leave the hose out.
+This way, garden hoses can easily touch harsh, toxic chemicals used for insecticides, lawn fertilizers, weed killers, and more.

-This is a cross-connection, because the water that originally comes out of your hose is clean, potable water.
-However, if it sits in a cesspool of bacteria, dirt, or toxins, it is very likely that contaminated or polluted water will make its way back through the hose.
+This situation represents a cross-connection because your hose initially dispenses clean, potable water.
+However, if it sits in a cesspool of bacteria, dirt, or toxins, contaminated or polluted water might flow back through the hose.

-In order to prevent backflow from happening in instances like this, there must be a backflow prevention device at any cross-connection point.
+To prevent backflow in situations like this, you must install a backflow prevention device at every cross-connection point.

-At American National Sprinkler and Lighting, all backflow prevention devices we install are called RPZs, or Reduced Pressure Zones.
-These backflow prevention devices are approved by the state of Illinois, but they must be checked every year.
-This simple maintenance procedure is how cities and towns can prevent a backflow problem from occurring.
+At American National Sprinkler and Lighting, we call all the backflow prevention devices we install RPZs, or Reduced Pressure Zones.
+The state of Illinois approves these backflow prevention devices, but they require an annual check.
+This routine maintenance ensures cities and towns avoid backflow problems.

 How Do I Know if My Backflow Has Been Tested?

-If you are the new owner of a home, business, or property in Illinois, it is your responsibility to schedule and complete an annual backflow testing appointment.
-If you’ve never done this before, contact American National Sprinkler and Lighting to schedule an appointment with a licensed plumber.
+If you recently became the owner of a property in Illinois, you must schedule and complete an annual backflow testing.
+If you’ve never done this before, contact American National Sprinkler and Lighting to set an appointment with a licensed plumber.

 How to Book a Backflow Testing Appointment

-Each year, the state of Illinois will send you a notice when it is time to schedule your backflow test.
-After you complete the test, you also need to make sure your test report gets back to your village and state.
+Each year, the state of Illinois will remind you to schedule your backflow test.
+After testing, ensure your test report reaches your village and state.

-We know what you’re thinking--another thing to do?
-You already have enough on your to-do list, remembering an annual plumbing appointment is the last thing you want to worry about.
-If you are a customer at American National Sprinkler and Lighting, you’ll be pleased to know that we make this process as easy as possible.
-In fact, we don’t need you to make any extra room in your schedule or on your to-do list!
+We understand you have a lot on your plate, and remembering an annual plumbing appointment might not be a priority.
+If you are a customer at American National Sprinkler and Lighting, we simplify this process for you.
+In fact, we don’t need you to adjust your schedule or to-do list!

-Each spring, we call all of our customers to schedule the opening of their sprinkler for the season.
-During that call, we will also ask if you’d like us to complete your backflow test.
-Almost every single one of our customers prefers to have both appointments done at once.
+Each spring, we contact all our customers to schedule their sprinkler's seasonal opening.
+During that call, we will also inquire about completing your backflow test.
+Most of our customers prefer both appointments simultaneously.

-After your test is completed, we will handle all of the paperwork so you don’t have to.
-We will give you a copy of the backflow test report and file it with your village and the state of Illinois.
+After testing, we manage all paperwork, so you don’t have to.
+We provide you a copy of the backflow test report and submit it to your village and the state of Illinois.

 What to Expect from the Backflow Testing Procedure

-If you aren’t familiar with backflow testing or plumbing, this might sound like an overwhelming or time-consuming task.
-But with American National Sprinkler and Lighting, you can get your backflow testing done quickly and without adding anything extra to your to-do list.
+If you aren’t familiar with backflow testing or plumbing, the process might seem daunting.
+But with American National Sprinkler and Lighting, you can complete your backflow testing swiftly without adding tasks to your to-do list.

 Here’s a breakdown of what we do during your backflow test: